creek-service/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a vulnerability, please report it by creeating an issue in this repo.
+If you discover a vulnerability, please report it by either creating an issue in the repo containing the issue, or create a [organisational level discussion](https://github.com/orgs/creek-service/discussions/new) if the vulnerability affects multiple repositories.